T-Systems-MMS/puppet-secc_nrpe/README.md

 5. [Limitations - OS compatibility, etc.](#limitations)
 6. [Development - Guide for contributing to the module](#development)

+## :warning: Deprecated

+This module is deprecated an will no longer be maintained or updated.
+If you still need the functionality, we suggest you use [pdxcat-nrpe](https://forge.puppet.com/modules/pdxcat/nrpe) and apply a hardened configuration.

 ## Overview

 This module provides a partial coverage of the SoC conditions for NRPE under Linux.